adambard/learnxinyminutes-docs/sing.html.markdown

     return(0);
 }

-// You can have as many argument as you want, comma separated.
+// You can have as many arguments as you want, comma separated.
 // You can also omit the 'in' direction qualifyer (it is the default). fn sum(arg1 i32, arg2 i32) i32
 {